web3mammon/Klariqo-AU/README.md

 - ✅ Check WebSocket message format uses `streamSid` (camelCase)
 - ✅ Test with single audio file first

+### **New Feature Troubleshooting**

+**"Call forwarding not working"**
+- ✅ Check `CALL_FORWARDING["enabled"]` is set to `True` in `config.py`
+- ✅ Verify `forward_to_number` is a valid phone number
+- ✅ Test configuration at `/debug/call_forwarding`
+- ✅ Ensure Twilio number is properly configured

+**"Agent transfer not triggering"**
+- ✅ Check `AGENT_TRANSFER["enabled"]` is set to `True` in `config.py`
+- ✅ Verify transfer keywords in configuration
+- ✅ Test configuration at `/debug/agent_transfer`
+- ✅ Ensure agent number is valid and reachable

+**"Customer data not being captured"**
+- ✅ Check session variables are being updated in `router.py`
+- ✅ Verify logger is receiving session variables
+- ✅ Check `logs/customer_data.csv` for data export
+- ✅ Test with explicit customer information in conversation

+**"Date/time context not working"**
+- ✅ Verify current Australian date/time (AEST/AEDT) is being passed to GPT
+- ✅ Check router context prompt includes date information
+- ✅ Test with "today" or "tomorrow" in conversation
+- ✅ Ensure system clock is correct
+- ✅ Verify pytz is installed for timezone handling

 ### **Debug Commands**
 ```bash
 # Test audio cache loading